tomoten-umino/portable-gluster/README.md

 # portable-gluster
-This software is released under the WTFPL, see COPYING.
+This software is released under the WTFPL, see LICENSE.